lilive/Freeplane-Jumper/README.md

 - Restart Freeplane.

-You can now execute the script, you will find it in Menu > Edit > Find > Jumper.
+You can now use Jumper, you will find it in Menu > Edit > Find > Jumper.

 > :bell: **This is a work in progress.
 Let me know what you think or propose improvements !**
 > I will appreciate any feedback.
 They will help to keep me motivated to improve or maintain the script.
 Do you use it ?
 Just let me know :smile: